 2. Veracruz All Natural

 Ah, Veracruz All Natural.
-It’s no secret – we LOVE Veracruz All Natural – we feature them on our East Austin Guide as well as our Breakfast/ Brunch guide.
-And it’s true: Veracruz has mastered both the art of life-changing breakfast and lunch tacos.
-The tortillas are heavenly, the meats flavor-packed and moist, the salsa spicy and tangy and just the thing a taco needs.
+It’s no secret—we LOVE Veracruz All Natural.
+Veracruz has mastered both the art of life-changing breakfast and lunch tacos.
+The tortillas are heavenly, the meats flavor-packed and moist, the salsa spicy and tangy, and just the thing a taco needs.
 You can visit the original food truck location on the east side of town but rest assured that the quality of the tacos at their other locations are equally as delectable.
 The tacos at Veracruz are simple and classic but never lacking in flavor– think al pastor, barbacoa, grilled steak, fish, and chicken, and some of the very best breakfast tacos in all of Austin.
 Yes, you can find fancier more intricate tacos at other taco joints but there’s something special about the “for-the-people” style that Veracruz does that we keep coming back to again and again for some of the best tacos in Austin.

 In a city full of taco trucks, Discada manages to stand out.
 This is incredibly impressive not just because of the sheer number of other options but because Discada only serves one kind of taco– a “discada-style” taquito filled with a kitchen-sink combination of beef, pork, onion, and bell pepper slowly braised in a tractor plow disc that’s been welded shut to resemble a shallow wok.
 This technique has been around for generations in Northern Mexico.
 The guys at Discada have modernized it a bit, gave it a Mexico City street taco spin, and the result is an irresistibly flavorful, insanely consistent taquito that takes the cake for the best tacos in Austin.